breast biopsy

 Columnar cell change of the breast

-What is columnar cell change in the breast?
-Columnar cell change (CCC) is a common non-cancerous condition in the breast where the normal cells are replaced by tall, thin cells.
-This change can only be seen when tissue from the breast is examined under the microscope by a pathologist.
-CCC is usually seen with another non-cancerous …
+Background: Columnar cell change (CCC) is a common non-cancerous condition in the breast.
+In this condition, normal cells are replaced by tall, thin, columnar-shaped cells.
+A pathologist can only see this change when tissue from the breast is examined under the microscope.
+Columnar cell change often develops alongside another non-cancerous change in the breast called …

 Read More »